Onboard Idle Reduction Equipment for Heavy-Duty Trucks

 Auxiliary Power Units

-Auxiliary power units (APUs) are portable, vehicle-mounted systems that provide power for climate control and electrical devices in trucks, locomotives, and marine vehicles without idling.
-These systems are generally composed of a small internal combustion engine (usually diesel) equipped with a generator to provide electricity and heat.
+Auxiliary power units (APUs) are portable, vehicle-mounted systems that provide engine-off power for climate control and electrical devices in trucks, locomotives, and marine vehicles.
+These systems may be powered by diesel, electricity, or other alternative fuels.

 Cab or Bunk Heaters

-These diesel-fired heaters supply warm air to the cab or bunk.
-An engine block heater can also be included.
-Diesel heaters use only small amounts of fuel and have very low emissions because they supply heat directly from a small combustion flame to a heat exchanger.
-Standard diesel fuel is generally used, but natural gas-fired heaters are also available.
+Cab or bunk heaters, usually diesel-fired, supply warm air to the cab or bunk.
+An engine block heater to eliminate "warm up" idling can also be included.
+Diesel heaters use only small amounts of fuel and have low emissions because they supply heat directly from a small combustion flame to a heat exchanger.
+Natural gas-fired heaters are also available.
 Cab or bunk heaters can be coupled with air conditioners if the trucker's service area includes both cold winters and hot summers.

 Energy Recovery Systems